heywoodlh/heywoodlh.io/_posts/2020-07-27-Change-GPG-Agent-Program.md

 title: 'Change GPG Agent Program to Console Based Pinentry-Curses'
 layout: post
 permalink: change-gpg-agent-program
-tags: all, linux, security, macos, gpg
+tags: [ linux, security, macos, gpg ]
 ---

 I'm documenting this because it is a bit obscure.
 My original source for these commands can be found [here](https://superuser.com/questions/520980/how-to-force-gpg-to-use-console-mode-pinentry-to-prompt-for-passwords).